-It is expected that an amount of cash will be retained (i.e. not-invested) to enable redemption of shares, efficient management of the Sub-funds in relation to their strategic objectives and other purposes which may be reasonably regarded as ancillary to the investment objectives of the Sub-funds.
-Moreover, it should be noted, particularly in respect of The VT Vanneck Defensive Fundwhich aims to preserve capital, that, in order to try and achieve the objective of the relevant Sub-fund, or in other circumstances (e.g when the Investment Manager considers stock markets to be overpriced or that a period of instability exists which presents unusual risks), the Investment Manager may consider it prudent to increase the amount of fixed interest, cash or near cash instruments held by the Sub-funds.
-The increased amount could be quite substantial.
+Normally, the Sub-funds will be fully invested save for an amount to enable redemption of shares, efficient management of the Sub-funds in relation to their strategic objectives and other purposes which may be reasonably regarded as ancillary to the investment objectives of the Sub-funds.

+This amount will vary depending upon prevailing circumstances and although it would normally not exceed 10% of the total value of each Sub-fund, there may be times when the Investment Manager considers stock markets to be overpriced or that a period of instability exists which presents unusual risks.
+In such cases or during such periods, a higher level of liquidity may be maintained and, if considered prudent, the amount of fixed interest, cash or near cash instruments held would be increased.
+Unless market conditions were deemed unusually risky, the increased amount and period would not be expected to exceed 30% and six months respectively.